unccd/Prais4-reporting-manual/SO3.md

     (Gridded products resulting from the analysis described in Steps 2 to 4)
   - Annual gridded products of total, female and male population exposed to the four drought intensity classes from the year 2000 to the reporting year.

-    Count and percentage of total, female and male population exposed to drought and to each drought intensity class.</P>Gridded spatial summary in four-year epochs.
+    Count and percentage of total, female and male population exposed to drought and to each drought intensity class.

+    Gridded spatial summary in four-year epochs.
   - Annual gridded product of population exposed to the four drought intensity classes from the year 2000 to the reporting year

     Count and percentage of total, female and male population exposed to drought and to each drought intensity class.